-In connection with this offering, our board of directors has adopted, and our stockholders have approved, the 2020 Incentive Award Plan, referred to in this prospectus as the 2020 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of our affiliates and to enable our company and certain of our affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
+In connection with this offering, we intend to adopt a 2020 Incentive Award Plan, referred to in this prospectus as the 2020 Plan, in order to facilitate the grant of cash and equity incentives to directors, employees (including our named executive officers) and consultants of our company and certain of our affiliates and to enable our company and certain of our affiliates to obtain and retain services of these individuals, which is essential to our long-term success.
 Upon the effectiveness of the 2020 Plan, no further grants will be made under the 2003 Plan.
 However, the 2003 Plan will continue to govern the terms and conditions of the outstanding awards granted under it.
-In addition, shares of our common stock that remain available for issuance under the 2003 Plan following the effective date of the 2020 Plan will become available for issuance under the 2020 Plan, please see the section titled "2020 Incentive Award Plan" below.
+In addition, shares of our common stock subject to awards granted under the 2003 Plan that expire, lapse or are terminated, exchanged for or settled in cash, surrendered, repurchased, canceled without having been fully exercised or forfeited following the effective date of the 2020 Plan will become available for issuance under the 2020 Plan in accordance with its terms.
+For additional information about the 2020 Plan, please see the section titled "2020 Incentive Award Plan" below.